Tariff Inspection & Incorporation Notice

 If the mover fails to pick up and deliver your shipment on the dates entered on the bill of lading and you have expenses you otherwise would not have had, you may be able to recover those expenses from the mover.
 This is what is called an inconvenience or delay claim.
 Should a mover refuse to honor such a claim and you continue to believe that you are entitled to be paid damages, you may sue the mover.
 The FHWA has no authority to order the mover to pay such claims.

-While it is hoped that your shipment will not be delayed, you should consider this possibility and find out before you agree for a mover to transport your shipment what payment you can expect if the service is delayed through the fault of the mover.
+While you hope that your shipment will not be delayed, consider this possibility and find out in advance what payment you can expect if the service is delayed through the fault of the mover.

-You must advise the mover at the time you make the arrangements for the move if you wish to be notified of the weight and charges.
+You need to notify your mover in advance if you wish to be notified of the weight and charges.
 You are required to give the mover a telephone number or address at which the notification will be received.

 The mover must notify you of the charges at least one 24-hour weekday prior to the delivery, unless the shipment is to be delivered the day after pickup.
 The 24-hour requirement does not apply when you obtain an estimate of the costs prior to the move or when the shipment is to be weighed at the destination.